 Making a complaint to the Telecommunications Industry Ombudsman

 If you cannot resolve a problem with your provider, make a complaint through the Telecommunications Industry Ombudsman website or phone 1800 062 058.
-The Ombudsman may be able to assist you to resolve your dispute with your provider.
+The Ombudsman may be able to help you to resolve the dispute with your provider.

 Avoid mobile phone scams